NeuroTechX/EEG-ExPy/doc/getting_started/installation.rst

 Installing the Python library
 ===============================

-We highly recommend making use of a virtual environment (either `conda` or `virtualenv`) when installing eeg-notebooks.
+We highly recommend making use of a virtual environment (either `conda` or `virtualenv`) when installing eeg-expy.

 If you don't already have a Python installation, grab the latest `miniconda` version for your operating system from here (https://docs.conda.io/en/latest/miniconda.html).